 This system is relatively easy to maintain.

 Pick a system that works best for you and your family.
-Your goal is to pick something that is easy to maintain (preferably by your kids).
+Your goal is to pick something that is easy to maintain (preferably by your kids).👉 Overwhelmed by a messy house and don’t know where to start?
+Grab this free decluttering checklist and learn the one thing that’s keeping you from decluttering your home.

 #5: Teach your kids how to clean up independently.